bbauska/W3Cx-5of5/README.md

 11. car.driver.name; // &apos;Albert&apos;
 </pre>

-JavaScript is a &quot;pass by value&quot; language, unlike some other languages, which are &quot;pass by reference&quot; languages.
-This means that when you pass a variable to a function as argument, the value of the variable is copied into the argument.
+<p>JavaScript is a &quot;pass by value&quot; language, unlike some other languages,
+which are &quot;pass by reference&quot; languages.
+This means that when you pass a variable to a function as argument, the value of the variable is copied into the argument.</p>

 <h5>Example:</h5>